 My hope is this helps you to pray daily as Jesus said.
 He was not kidding around when he said that.

 It may help to look at your challenge areas as your “Isaacs.”
 Just like Abraham, we have to be willing to slay our Issacs.
 Isaac was family and Abraham was called to slay him.
 Family may be your Issac, or it may be your wealth and lifestyle you have today at home.
 Or being considered deceived or a heretic by your believing family.
 We all have our weak points and sensitivities.

 Once you identify them you can ask God to help you give them up or make sure they do not come before God if you do have to give them up.
 Ask God to help you slay your own Isaac(s) in the time we have left.

-In conclusion, between the fear of one of the challenge above overpowering your strength and the excitement of what kind of new life God will bless you with in Judea, I hope you can make it a point to pray daily for the strength to escape until we see each other there.
+In conclusion, between the fear of one of the challenges above overpowering your strength and the excitement of what kind of new life God will bless you within Judea, I hope you can make it a point to pray daily for the strength to escape until we see each other there.

 As always, if this article blessed you, consider joining my support team where we focus on these issues and supporting each other towards this very same goal of repentance and drawing close to God.
 Thank you!

 Join 30,000 subscribers receiving Tim's new articles and updates by email.
 Understanding Bible prophecy better will dispel your end time fear and bless you (Rev 1:3).